qzane/qzane.github.io/_posts/2016-12-03-3D-Scene-Reconstruction-of-Monocular-Photos.md

 $z_1$ = 3000 (or any other constant, all of which will lead to the same result of $\vec V$) <br>

-Since our object function has only one variable, there are dozens of methods to find its minimal, I tried particle swarm optimization (PSO), and it worded well. <br>
+Since our object function has only one variable, there are dozens of methods to find its minimal, I tried particle swarm optimization (PSO), and it worked well. <br>

 Once we get the value of $z_2$, we get the value of $P_1-P_4$, with which, we can calculate the value of $\vec V$ easily. <br>